Other places of interest and excursion destinations in other countries:

 Caruana Galizia died According to information from the trial, it was Alfred Degiorgio who was

-He contacted his brother, George Degiorgio, who was on a yacht in the Grand
+off.
+He contacted his brother, George Degiorgio, who was on a yacht in the

-Harbor in Valletta when Daphne Caruana Galizia got into her car and drove
+Grand Harbor in Valletta when Daphne Caruana Galizia got into her car and

-away.
-George Degiorgio then sent a text message from the yacht to a mobile
+drove away.
+George Degiorgio then sent a text message from the yacht to a

-device that triggered the bomb.
-Vincent Muscat, also known as il-Koħxu, is
+mobile device that triggered the bomb.
+Vincent Muscat, also known as

-the third man accused of carrying out the murder of Daphne Caruana Galizia.
+il-Koħxu, is the third man accused of carrying out the murder of Daphne

-He has admitted his involvement in the car bombing that killed the journalist.
+Caruana Galizia.
+He has admitted his involvement in the car bombing that

 white Peugeot 108 The investigation The investigation into the murder of Daphne Caruana Galizia was carried